phetsims/gas-properties/doc/implementation-notes.md

 The main view class is [DiffusionScreenView](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionScreenView.js).
 Like the other screens, it is a subclass of [BaseScreenView](https://github.com/phetsims/gas-properties/blob/master/js/common/view/BaseScreenView.js), which provides view functionality that is common to all screens.

+View-specific axon Properties are found in [DiffusionViewProperties](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionViewProperties.js).

 The container view is [DiffusionContainerNode](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionContainerNode.js).
 It is unique to this screen, and shares nothing with the previous screens.

-The particle system view is [DiffusionParticleSystemNode](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionParticleSystemNode.js), a subclass of the same [ParticlesNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/ParticlesNode.js) used by the other screens, and based `Canvas`.
+The particle system view is [DiffusionParticleSystemNode](https://github.com/phetsims/gas-properties/blob/master/js/diffusion/view/DiffusionParticleSystemNode.js), a subclass `ParticlesNode`, and based `Canvas`.
 Since all particles are confined to the container, a since `Canvas` is used.

 All other view components in this screen are straightforward and will not be described here.